 Yes.
-Several U.S. cities have passed similar policies for homes, including Austin, Texas, Berkeley, California, Santa Fe, New Mexico, and Boulder, Colorado.
+Several U.S. cities have passed similar policies, including Austin, Texas, Berkeley, California, Santa Fe, New Mexico, and Boulder, Colorado.
 These policies all differ in a variety of ways and none are exactly like the policy adopted by the City of Portland.

 Who is responsible for complying with the Home Energy Score requirements?